CHAPTER THIRTY-THREE—LEADS

 Yeun waited several moments for Benson to leave earshot before he said, “Well, I’m just finishing up some mice husbandry work if you want something to keep your hands busy.”

 James stepped forward, lethargic.
-“You have mice?”
+“Mice?”

 “Yeah, for Non-Comp,” Yeun said.
 As James entered the secondary lab, Yeun pointed at a station near the door.
 “Lab coats, surgical masks, and gloves are over there.
 Come on over once you’re situated.”